In the broadest sense as far as episodic TV is concerned, Playing Against Type can mean:

 Buddy Hackett, foul-mouthed and notoriously undisciplined comedian, once appeared on Make Room for Daddy as “Buddy Bruno,” taking over for two weeks at the Copa while Danny went on vacation.
 The episode had him as the (presumably) single father of a small girl whom he is raising rather irregularly, if lovingly.
 In the second half of the episode he has to tearfully plead with the child welfare people to let him keep the girl.
 Definitely against type!

 Can you say "Samantha Stephens took an axe and gave her mother 40 whacks?"
-Bewitched star Elizabeth Montgomery played the title character of an ABC movie titled The Legend of Lizzie Borden.
+Bewitched star Elizabeth Montgomery played the title character of an ABCMade-for-TV Movie titled The Legend of Lizzie Borden.

 You remember Kate Capshaw?
 That annoying Distressed Damsel from Indiana Jones and the Temple of Doom who was always screaming and getting into trouble and needed Indy to get her out.
 Among her lesser known roles is a 1987 made-for-tv film called The Quick and the Dead (nothing to do with the Sam Raimi film) where she actually plays a strong-willed, independent woman who becomes an Action Girl by the end.